ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ### Retrieve cannot find dependency metadata

 - for example, when VPP routes are retrieved, the route descriptor must read the interfaces metadata to translate `sw_if_index` from the routes dump into logical interface names used in NB models.
 This means interfaces must be dumped first so current metadata is present for the routes retrieval
-- `Dependencies` descriptor method is used to for ordering of `Create`, `Update` and `Delete` operations between values.
-The `RetrieveDependencies` method determines the ordering for the `Retrieve` operations between descriptors
+- `Dependencies` descriptor method is used for the ordering of `Create`, `Update` and `Delete` operations between values.
+The `RetrieveDependencies` method determines the order of the `Retrieve` operations between descriptors
 - if the implementation of the `Retrieve` method reads the metadata of another descriptor, it must be mentioned inside `RetrieveDependencies`

 ---